 That’s it.
 You are now fully-equipped to use the downloadable and free subcontractor agreement template. <Download Template>

-You will find yourself using this template a lot more often, if you deal with construction or information technology clients, where each project has diverse and elaborate requirements.
+You will find yourself using this subcontractor agreement template a lot more often, if you deal with construction or information technology clients, where each project has diverse and elaborate requirements.

-In such cases, you could save this contract template within your SignEasy account, and reuse it whenever you onboard a new subcontractor.
+In such cases, you could save this subcontractor agreement template within your Signeasy account, and reuse it whenever you onboard a new subcontractor.
 Think of the man hours saved in drafting a new contract every time!
 This helpful blueprint that can be personalized and digitally signed before sharing with the subcontractor, anytime and from anywhere.

 Pro Tip: Each agreement is unique, for its clause needs to be tailored to suit the local laws and specific circumstances.
 Therefore, be sure to seek legal counsel, from a lawyer, before using this subcontractor agreement template.